Photo by Moonrider Productions

 For Level 1: Up to two pages of writing in any style.
 It could be a monologue, a poem, a rant, an essay—any writing that you feel represents you and that you feel good about.

-For Level 2: Up to 5 pages of writing that is an excerpt from a play that you have written.
+For Level 2: Up to 5 pages of an excerpt from a play that you have written.

-For Level 3*: Up to 10 pages of writing that is an excerpt of a play that you have written.
+For Level 3*: Up to 10 pages of an excerpt from a play that you have written.
+A $1,000 stipend will be offered to the successful applicant to allow for dedicated writing time.

 *Given the expected time commitment for LEAP, Level 3 applicants should not be attending school full-time.
 You may be invited to attend an interview, send us references, and send us a full draft of the play you excerpted for your writing sample.